 In the closed centres in Vottem and Bruges, a judicial permanence is organised by the bureau for legal assistance of the bar association.
 Their service is mainly limited to assigning a “pro-Deo” lawyer who is not present but has to ensure free legal assistance.
 The other centres have no first line legal assistance service and the assignment of a lawyer depends entirely on the social services in the centre.
 The “Transit group” coordinates a system of regular visitors that monitors migrants entering detention, provides them with free first line advice and refers them to an NGO for more specialised assistance if necessary.

 In practice, asylum seekers are often referred to inexperienced lawyers.
 Even if some bar associations, like the Brussels one, use short lists of lawyers that have expressed interest in assisting detained asylum seekers, these lists do not have specific qualification requirements.
 The system organised by the law does not offer sufficient means to enable lawyers to specialise themselves in migration and asylum law.
 Due to recent changes in the way pro-deo lawyers are remunerated, a decline in the number of beneficiaries of legal assistance by experienced lawyers had been noticed.
 There is a structural shortage of qualified legal aid.

 A report of December 2016 from the “Transit Group” shows that access to quality legal aid remains difficult.
 It reiterated that access to quality legal aid remains one of the basic principles that should be respected.
-The concerns about the variable quality of legal aid in closed centres were reiterated in a recent report published by UNHCR.
+The concerns about the variable quality of legal aid in closed centres were reiterated in 2019 in a report published by UNHCR.

 Articles 62 and 63 Royal Decree on Closed centres.